-The RNX-N300RT 300Mbps Wireless N Router provides up to 300Mbps wireless connection with other 802.11n wireless clients.
-The incredible speed makes it ideal for handling multiple data streams at the same time, which ensures your network stable and smooth.
-The performance of this 802.11n wireless Router will give you the unexpected networking experience at speed much faster than 802.11g.
+RNX-N360RT 300Mbps Wireless N Router provides up to 300Mbps wireless connection with other 802.11n wireless clients.
+The incredible speed makes it ideal for handling multiple data streams at the same time, which ensures the solid performance and the smooth of your network.
+The performance of this 802.11n wireless Router will give you the unexpected networking experience at speed nearly 6 times faster than 802.11g.
 It is also compatible with all IEEE 802.11g and IEEE 802.11b products.